 EXPERIENCE, EDUCATION, AND LICENSURE

-Minimum Education: BA/BS degree from an accredited college or university in a related field of study is required.
-A Master’s degree in a related field of study is preferred.
+Minimum Education: BA/BS degree from an accredited college or university in a related field of study or relevant work experience.

 SALARY/PAY RATE: COMPETETIVE

 Minimum Education Required